mortii/anki-morphs/docs/src/user_guide/usage/generators/frequency-file-generator.md

 或る    ある
 ```

-To prevent misinterpretation of the inflected morphs we also store the lemmas.
+To prevent misinterpretation of the inflected morphs, we also store the lemmas.

 ### Select Output

 The output file is automatically set to
 be [[anki profile folder](../../glossary.md#profile-folder)]`/frequency-files/frequency.csv`.
 You can name it whatever you
-want, e.g. `jp-freq.csv`, `chinese_hieroglyphs_frequencies.csv`, etc.
+want, e.g. `ja-freq.csv`.

-### Minimum Occurrence
+### Minimum Occurrence Option

-You can limit the morphs to only those that occur at least this many times.
+You can limit the morphs to only those that occur at least `x` many times.